Ramaswamy Venkataraman: Political career

+In 1967, Venkataraman contested the parliamentary election from Thanjavur but lost to the D.S.
+Gopalar of the Dravida Munnetra Kazhagam.
+In the assembly election of 1967, the Congress was routed by the Dravida Munnetra Kazhagam.
+C. N. Annadurai, the DMK’s leader in the Council became Chief Minister and Venkataraman the leader of the opposition in the Council until his resignation from the Council in August 1967.

-Venkataraman was appointed as a Member of the Union Planning Commission in 1967 and was entrusted the subjects of Industry, Labour, power, Transport, Communications, Railways.
-He held that office until 1971.
+Venkataraman was appointed a member of the Planning Commission in July, 1967 by Prime Minister Indira Gandhi and held charge of industry, labour, power, transport, communications and railways.
+In 1970, the Commission on Major Ports headed by Venkataraman submitted its report to the Government.
+This was the first study to be made of the integrated function and development of major ports in India.
+He resigned from the Planning Commission in 1971.

 In 1977, Venkataraman was elected to the Lok Sabha from Madras (South) Constituency and served as an Opposition Member of Parliament and Chairman of the Public Accounts Committee.

 Venkataraman was also, variously, a member of the Political Affairs Committee and the Economic Affairs Committee of the Union Cabinet; Governor, International Monetary Fund, the International Bank for Reconstruction and Development, and the Asian Development Bank.
 Venkataraman was a Delegate to the United Nations General Assembly in 1953, 1955, 1956, 1958, 1959, 1960 and 1961.
 He was Leader of the Indian Delegation to the 42nd Session of the International Labour Conference at Geneva (1958) and represented India in the Inter Parliamentary Conference in Vienna (1978).
 He was a member of the United Nations Administrative Tribunal from 1955 to 1979 and was its President from 1968 to 1979.